-A landmark analysis of UK government tech contracts has revealed that efforts to bring an end to the era of massive outsourcing deals are starting to pay off.
+A landmark analysis of UK government tech contracts has revealed that efforts to bring an end to an era of massive outsourcing deals are starting to pay off.

 Researchers at Tussell, a government contract data source, analysed thousands of contracts for NS Tech ahead of today’s GovTech Summit in Paris (12 November), which brings together world leaders, technologists and civil servants.